Who We Are

 Our Values

-It might sound odd to list this as a value, but in order to make a disciple, this is the starting point.
-A person who is not a christian is unable to become a disciple.
-Our church places emphasis on helping people come to faith but it does not stop there.
-Some Christians have made the initial commitment to Christ but are happy just to sit in church rather than be challenged to live the disciples life.
-That’s why we value seeing people commit to Christ as new believers and continue that commitment as growing believers.
-Without this fundamental value in place it is rare for a believer to become a disciple (a person who acts like, sounds like and lives like Jesus).
+It might sound unusual to list this as a value, but making disciples starts here: one must first become a Christian.
+Our church places a strong emphasis on helping people come to faith, but it doesn’t stop there.
+Some Christians make an initial commitment to Christ but are content to simply attend church without being challenged to live a disciple’s life.
+That’s why we value seeing people not only commit to Christ as new believers but also continue that commitment as growing believers.
+Without this fundamental value, it is rare for a believer to become a true disciple—someone who acts, sounds, and lives like Jesus.

-This plays itself out in the following ways:
+This commitment is reflected in the following ways:

-– We will always call for commitment to the discipleship process from people who attend our church
+• We consistently call for commitment to the discipleship process from everyone who attends our church.

 – We pray in every service and at the end of every service for your needs